Editorial Guidelines for News Releases

 Intent to Harm: PRWeb does not distribute content intended to harm or exact revenge upon an individual or group.
 This content is defined as anything deemed intended to: incite, advocate or express hatred, bigotry, racism or gratuitous violence; promote personal opinions attacking an individual or group; maliciously affect a company's stock; or stalk, defame, defraud, degrade, shame or victimize an individual or group.

 Unauthorized Ticker Symbols: While we encourage our clients to use any ticker symbols they are authorized to use in their press releases, we will need to receive the proper authorization from the source company for each ticker symbol used.
-If unable to provide this, we will ask that any ticker symbols be removed from the release.

 Online Gambling: PRWeb does not publish releases that promote or link to online gambling, fantasy sports and related sites.